Pebloop/Dangerous-Egg/README.md

 * if you matches 3 egg together, you loses

 ## Download
-* Download the APK on your phone, and enjoy !
+* Download the APK here : https://github.com/TempoDev/Dangerous-Egg/blob/Prototype/Dangerous%20egg%20prototype.apk
+* Install it on your phone
+* Enjoy !

+* If it doesn't work :
+* Go to Settings → Security → Unknown Sources
+* Enable Unknown Sources.
+* Install App
+* Enjoy !

 ## Screenshot